 The main purpose of the IDP is to be a strategic planning tool for all stakeholders.
-The previous format of the IDP is not necessarily user-friendly and for these purposes it was decided to have the new 2017-2022 IDP in 2 formats.
-The first format is the written document that will be available on request and hard copies will be available at each of the municipal libraries.
-The second format will be an electronic version available on the website.
+The current format of the IDP is not necessarily user-friendly and for these purposes it was decided to have the final IDP in 2 formats.
+The first format is the written document that will be available on request, whereas the second format will be an electronic version available on the website.
 This format will be divided into the various chapters and will be a visual representation of the written IDP.
 Any user can select the various sections of the IDP as needed and can work on key search words or on the maps with the various overlays.
-The website address for the electronic version of the IDP is www.bergmun.org.za
+The website address for the electronic version of the IDP is www.bergmun.org.za.